 Anaemia is a common comorbidity of Chronic Kidney Disease (CKD), affecting one in five patients.1 Several studies have shown that anaemia can have serious consequences for health and quality of life for patients.2-6

 At Astellas, we strive to improve the health of people all over the world and to find better solutions to diseases and conditions, where there are unmet needs.
-And we consider this to be the case within nephrology – in particular when it comes to renal anaemia.
+And we consider this to be the case within nephrology – in particular when it comes to anaemia of CKD.

-We want to take the opportunity to provide more information about CKD anaemia and give you a chance to test your knowledge with a short quiz.
+We want to take the opportunity to provide more information about anaemia of CKD and give you a chance to test your knowledge with a short quiz.

-To stay updated on developments within CKD anaemia, please sign up below, for more information.
+To stay updated on developments within anaemia of CKD, please sign up below, for more information.